 ■ IP 28 will hit lower- and middle-income Oregonians harder than it will affect high-income earners.
 In other words, it is a regressive tax.

 Public employee unions back IP 28 because most of the tax revenue it would generate will go into the pockets of their members.
-Of course, that revenue will come out of everyone else’s pockets.
+Once the rest of us realize that this money will come primarily out of our pockets, we might not be too excited about voting for this massive new money grab.